-Databaseline is a blog about data, technology, software engineering and architecture, leadership, the music industry, diversity, and stereoscopy by Ian Hellström (he/him/his).
+Databaseline is a personal blog about data, machine learning, quantum computing, technology, product management, audio engineering, and stereoscopy by Ian Hellström.

-On oracle.rtfd.io Ian has launched an initiative for developers to learn more about SQL and PL/SQL optimization techniques for Oracle Database, which attracts approximately 10,000 unique visitors each month.
+On oracle.rtfd.io, Ian launched an initiative for developers to learn more about SQL and PL/SQL optimization techniques for Oracle Database, which has attracted more than 750,000 visitors since its inception.
 It contains more than a hundred pages of high-quality material—for free!

-Please note that all opinions expressed here or elsewhere are those of the author and they do not necessarily represent the sentiments or opinions of any employer, client, or colleague.
+Please note that all opinions expressed here or elsewhere are those of the author, and they do not necessarily represent the sentiments or opinions of any employer, client, investor, or colleague.

 Original research papers Ian Hellström has been involved in are listed in reverse chronological order:

 - Technology Diffusion and Its Effects on Social Inequalities, Journal of Macroeconomics (2013).